Resident Training Programs

 Launched in 2019, AdPha’s two-year Registrar Training Program (previously known as Advanced Training Residencies), targeted towards pharmacists with general foundation level expertise and experience in hospital practice seeking to advance their practice towards ANZCAP Registrar status in line with the National Competency Standards Framework for Pharmacists in Australia 2016 and provide expert care and service delivery in their defined practice area.

 In general, Resident candidates are early career pharmacists, likely one to three years post full registration.
-However, this does not exclude pharmacists with more years of practice experience, especially those pharmacists who are new to hospital pharmacy practice after working as a pharmacist in a different practice setting.
+However, this does not exclude pharmacists with more years of practice experience, especially those pharmacists who are new to hospital or community pharmacy practice after working as a pharmacist in a different practice setting.

 Registrar candidates are pharmacists with three to seven years of hospital experience who may have prior experience in a defined practice area and are seeking to specialise or advance their practice, or have been recently recruited to a senior pharmacist/leadership role without significant experience in the area and are undertaking a Registrar Training Program to support their professional practice and development in their new role.
 Pharmacists with more than seven years of experience may also be suitable for a Registrar Training Program if they are moving into a defined or specialised area of practice.